RDU and DPE Connection Management

 •The IP address and port number of the RDU.

-The RDU generates the instructions for the device and sends the new instructions to all DPEs that service the provisioning group of the given device.
+Device instructions are generated at the RDU during the first boot of the device.
+The RDU then sends the new instructions to all DPEs that service the provisioning group of the given device.
 The RDU will regenerate the instructions for a device when certain provisioning API calls are made at the RDU (such as changing the Class of Service of the device).
 The DPE stores the instructions and uses it to service subsequent requests.

 The DPE persists all device instructions that it receives from the RDU to disk.
 Each instruction includes an identifier (device identifier or file name) and a revision number which is incremented every time the instruction is regenerated.
 In addition to events (dynamic notifications) fired by the RDU to all DPEs when a given configuration changes, there is also an automatic synchronization process which is used to bring DPE up to date with the RDU.